karanvir12/vine/roadmap/implementers-guide/src/node/collators/collator-protocol.md

 When peers connect to us, they can `Declare` that they represent a collator with given public key and intend to collate on a specific para ID.
 Once they've declared that, and we checked their signature, they can begin to send advertisements of collations.
 The peers should not send us any advertisements for collations that are on a relay-parent outside of our view or for a para outside of the one they've declared.

 The protocol tracks advertisements received and the source of the advertisement.
-The advertisement source is the `PeerId` of the peer who sent the message.
+The advertisement source is the `PeerId` of the vine who sent the message.
 We accept one advertisement per collator per source per relay-parent.

 As a validator, we will handle requests from other subsystems to fetch a collation on a specific `ParaId` and relay-parent.
 These requests are made with the request response protocol `CollationFetchingRequest` request.
 To do so, we need to first check if we have already gathered a collation on that `ParaId` and relay-parent.
 If not, we need to select one of the advertisements and issue a request for it.
 If we've already issued a request, we shouldn't issue another one until the first has returned.